Tanmay3610/Neural-Network/README.md

 2) Hidden Layer
 3) Output Layer

-Three three layers all together can comprise any number of neurons.
+These three layers all together can comprise any number of neurons.

 ![Three Layered Neural Network](Images/3_Layer_Network.jpg)